m1ddl3w4r3/RemotePE/README.md

 # FilelessRemotePE
 Loading Fileless Remote PE from URI to memory with argument passing  and ETW patching and NTDLL unhooking and No New Thread technique
-It runs only c/c++/asm based binaries , if you want to run .NET based binaries use my other project : https://github.com/D1rkMtr/ExecRemoteAssembly
+It runs only c/c++/asm based binaries.

 ![ThisFileLess](https://user-images.githubusercontent.com/110354855/191484108-e248a597-e5d9-4a21-8842-5e4e8df2c41d.png)